-Most people learn to drive with either a private driving instructor or with a driving school.
-You typically hit the road once or twice a week, trying your hand at manoeuvres and getting to know all the awkward driving spots in your local area.
+Most people learn to drive with a private driving instructor or with a driving school.
+You'll hit the road once or twice a week, trying your hand at maneuvers and getting to know the awkward driving spots in your local area.

 There are, however, a few other ways you can start learning to drive.
 From intensive courses to driving simulators, here are a few ways to get on the tarmac you might not have considered.

 Having a lesson once a week or once a fortnight is the standard way to learn to drive.
 Many learners fit their practice at weekends and weekends, but intensive courses offer the ability to do several months' worth of driving all in one week.
 Whether you choose to cram your lessons in-between lectures or during holiday breaks like Christmas, Easter, and summer, there are courses to accommodate all.

 Five-day courses are the most common, but you can also do two, three, four and six-day courses.
 It is up to you in a week, or just spend a couple of days perfecting the basics before switching to regular ongoing lessons.

 Just like ordinary lessons, you can take intensive courses in manual transmission or automatic cars, depending on which plan to drive in future.
 Do remember that if you have a license to drive manual vehicles, you will need to do that.

 Learning with a family member or friend can be a great way to learn to drive.
 You're not a limited time as a driving instructor.
 Sure, it can be stressful at times, especially if your passenger is an overly protective parent who wins every roundabout - but it can be very beneficial.
 For instance, if you have a parent, sibling or friend who is fully licensed, insured and owns a car, you can gain driving experience.

 Better yet, if you have your own car and you're on the road, there are specially designed insurance policies for learner drivers available.
 These policies can give you the peace of mind that if you are covered with the correct type of insurance.